spiceai/docs/spiceaidocs/docs/data-accelerators/data-refresh.md

 ## Behavior on Zero Results

 By default, accelerated datasets will only return results that have been accelerated locally.
 If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql`, `refresh_data_window` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.
+Supported for `full` and `append` refresh modes.

 Control this behavior by setting `on_zero_results` in the acceleration configuration.